B.A. in Biology Requirements

 - The upper division credits needed for graduation for all degrees in Biology are met in the process of completing these degrees.

-- To earn a Bachelor of Arts or Bachelor of Science degree in Biology, students must fulfill the requirements for the major and meet all of the University's other baccalaureate degree requirements.
+- To earn a Bachelor of Arts degree in Biology, students must fulfill the requirements for the major and meet all of the University's other baccalaureate degree requirements.
 (Please see the Baccalaureate Degree Requirements in this catalog.)

 - Many upper-level Biology courses are writing intensive and therefore offer the ability for students to complete that university requirement.
 In these courses students write a series of laboratory reports demonstrating their ability to perform experiments and to organize, analyze, and interpret the quantitative results of experimental work.

 - Students wishing to make timely progress toward graduation are urged to pay careful attention to all degree requirements.

 - In addition, when planning a schedule of courses, it is imperative to be aware of course prerequisites and the frequency with which courses are offered.
 This information is available in the course listings in this Catalog.